andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ### Focussing the Effort [AHL]

 Note:
-As the first, listening, phase began to wind up and I (Andrew) began to start _doing_ I slowly realised my focus would be in three areas:
+As my (Andrew) first, listening, phase began to wind up and I began to start _doing_ I slowly realised my focus would be in three areas:

   * stating clearly what's most important - the domain vision
   * finding the big picture and breaking it into smaller pieces - context mapping
   * discovering how the key pieces fit together  - shared kernels / core domain value streams / archetypes

-While I addressed them more in an interleaved fashion, I'll speak about them each in turn for clarity.
-Counter-intutively I'll start with the last bullet first.
+While I actually tackled them together in an interleaved fashion, I'll speak about them each in turn for clarity.

+I'll start with the last bullet first.

 ---